KaspaDev/Rusty-Kaspa-Docker/README.md

 # Rusty Kaspa Docker

 A dynamic Docker Compose setup for running a Kaspa node with configurable environment variables.
+Chances are - your setup is taking a while, it's $slow 🐢

 ## Credits